hananezlitni/HZ-CAS741-Project/docs/VnVPlan/SystVnVPlan/README.md

-# Test Plan
+# System Verification & Validation Plan

-The folders and files for this folder are as follows:

-Describe ...
+This folder contains the project's system verification and validation plan in .pdf and .tex formats.